By Amy Gorin, MS, RDN

-You can have your cup of joe and stay on track with your weight loss!
+Here's some good news: You can have your cup of joe and stay on track with your weight loss!

 When the 2015-2020 Dietary Guidelines for Americans came out, they recommended that people drinking coffee and tea account for the calories added in from cream, added sugars, and other additions.